ComputationalPsychiatry/CEODE/README.md

 Compatibility
 -------------
-- MATLAB (tested with MATLAB R2017b)
+- MATLAB (tested with MATLAB R2017b and R2022a)
 - SPM12 (tested with SPM12, ver.7219 and ver.7771)